 After the fall equinox, the Northern Hemisphere begins to tilt away from the sun, causing the days to shorten and the nights to lengthen.
 This is a natural result of the Earth's axial tilt, which is responsible for the changing lengths of days throughout the year.

-Fall 2025 will begin on September 22 and last until December 21, making it a 90-day season.
+In 2026, fall lasts for 90 days, beginning with the autumnal equinox on September 22 and ending at the winter solstice on December 21.
+Fall 2025 was also a 90-day season, beginning on September 22 and lasting until December 21.
 The length of fall is consistent each year, as the equinoxes and solstices mark the official start and end points of the season.

 Autumn Weather